-Vienna, also known as Wien, is a world-class destination with approximately 100 museums, countless opera houses, superb shopping, innumerable Viennese cafés and home to the luxurious Hotel Imperial.
+Vienna, also known as Wien, is a world-class destination with approximately 100 museums, countless opera houses, superb shopping, innumerable Viennese cafés and home to the Hotel Imperial, a Luxury Collection Hotel.

 Café Imperial Wien

 Spending time at a Viennese café is a favorite pastime of Vienna’s citizens and visitors.
 So much so that in 2011 Vienna’s world-famous coffeehouse culture was added to the UNESCO Intangible Cultural Heritage list.

 The beautifully restored Café Imperial Wien, home to the famous and irresistible hand-made Imperial Torte, is an exceptional example of the Viennese café culture.
 I love spending time in the Café Imperial Wien, patronized by well-known musicians, philosophers, writers and artists for more than a century.

 The imperial buffet breakfast, along with a glass of champagne and imperial coffee, is a decadent way to begin each day in Vienna.
 Tempting pastries, fresh fruit, and slices of Imperial Torte accompany made-to-order egg dishes and many other delicious offerings.